 The Company carries blanket coverage for owned and managed properties, with a single aggregate policy limit and deductible.
-Management believes that the Properties are covered adequately by commercial general liability insurance, including excess liability coverage, and commercial "all risks" property insurance, including loss of rents coverage, with commercially reasonable deductibles, limits and policy terms and conditions customarily carried for similar properties.
+Management believes that its properties are covered adequately by commercial general liability insurance, including excess liability coverage, and commercial "all risks" property insurance, including loss of rents coverage, with commercially reasonable deductibles, limits and policy terms and conditions customarily carried for similar properties.
 There are, however, certain types of losses which may be uninsurable or not economically insurable, such as losses due to loss of rents caused by strikes, nuclear events or acts of war.
 Should an uninsured loss occur, the Company could lose both its invested capital in and anticipated profits from the property.

-The Company insures the Properties for earthquake or earth movement.
+The Company insures its properties for earthquake or earth movement.
 A number of both the Industrial and Retail Properties are located in areas that are known to be subject to earthquake activity.
-This is focused in California where as of September 30, 1997, there are 21 Industrial Properties (aggregating 9,135,110 square feet) and 11 Retail Properties (aggregating 1,843,212 square feet).
+This is focused in California where as of September 30, 1997, there are 27 Industrial Properties aggregating 10.1 million rentable square feet (including six Pending Acquisition Properties aggregating 1.2 million rentable square feet) and 11 Retail Properties aggregating 1.8 million square feet.
 Through an annual analysis prepared by outside consultants, the Company determines appropriate limits of earthquake coverage to secure.
 Coverage is on a replacement cost basis, subject to the maximum limit purchased which the Company believes is adequate and appropriate given both exposure and cost considerations.
 Therefore, no assurance can be given that material losses in excess of insurance proceeds will not occur in the future.

-The Company has insurance for loss in the event of damage to the Properties for earthquake activity, which consists of a sublimit of \$10,000,000 per occurrence for earthquake coverage provided as part of the "All Risk Property

-Policy" with a primary insurer, with \$65,000,000 per occurrence for losses in excess of the \$10,000,000 sublimit.
+The Company has insurance for loss in the event of damage to its properties for earthquake activity, which consists of a sublimit of \$10,000,000 per occurrence for earthquake coverage provided as part of the "All Risk Property Policy" with a primary insurer, with \$65,000,000 per occurrence for losses in excess of the \$10,000,000 sublimit.
 The per occurrence deductible for this coverage in California is 5% of the values applied separately to each building subject to a minimum deductible of \$100,000 (to the extent that such amount is greater than 5% of the values at each location), and the deductible for Properties outside of California is \$25,000.